CivicActions/ssp-toolkit/docs/ssp.md

 ### CM-5 (1): Automated Access Enforcement / Auditing

-> The information system enforces access restrictions and supports auditing of the enforcement actions.

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: automated access enforcement / access.